akiny-code/debut-theme/README.md

 This new version includes a new banner image for a collection of their products (Larry Grossman signs).

-The following needs to be accomplished before the new theme is deployed:
-  - Improve responsiveness of menu bar
-  - Add two additional banner images

 Upcoming changes also include:
   - Improved footer